IndomieGorengSatu/Mie/README.md

-## What do you call a bear with no teeth?
-A gummy bear!
+## Two peanuts were walking down the street.
+One was a salted